adjtomo/pyadjoint/docs/usage.rst

 .. note::

     Some of these functions allow for modifiers such as the use of double difference measurements.
-See individual misfit function pages for options.
+See the 'double difference' section below for more explanation

 Many types of adjoint sources have additional arguments that can be passed to it.
 See the :mod:`~pyadjoint.config` page for available keyword arguments